equinor/ecalc/docs/docs/about/modelling/workflow/generic_workflow.md

 - **Recompressor**: The main function of a recompressor is to compressor gas from separator pressures back up to the inlet separator pressure.
 These compressors are often smaller and have little fluctuation in their load.
 Thus, to simplify modelling, these recompressors are often modelled as constant loads.
 And at times, are included within the facility's base load
-- **Oil Export Pumps**: Depending on the facility, there are often not too large pumps and do not have too large a load.
-As eCalc™ does not model oil pumps, these are often modelled as constant loads or modelled with a table (that relates oil rate to power consumption).
+- **Oil Export Pumps**: As eCalc™ does not model oil pumps, these are often modelled as constant loads or modelled with a table (that relates oil rate to power consumption).
+The method in which they are modelled depends from facility to facility

 #### Additional Information